nautechsystems/nautilus_trader/docs/concepts/execution.md

 To implement a custom execution algorithm you must define a class which inherits from `ExecAlgorithm`.

 An execution algorithm is a type of `Actor`, so it's capable of the following:
-- Requesting and subscribing to data
+- Request and subscribe to data
-- Accessing the `Cache`
+- Access the `Cache`
-- Setting time alerts and timers using a `Clock`
+- Set time alerts and/or timers using a `Clock`

 Additionally it can:
 - Access the central `Portfolio`